darthlukan/gitops-workshop/README.md

 $ oc apply -f workshop-sample-app-ci-cr.yaml
 ```

-TODO: Walkthrough of the console so users can see the results.

 Inside your OCP console, from the navigation pane you can select Networking -> Routes to view the available URLs for connection to your deployed ArgoCD instance.

 > *NOTE:* You will need to have the `argocd` project selected to view the relevant routes.